saecki/zig-grep/paper/paper.typ

 The final implementation uses a hybrid of the two, each thread has a fixed size output buffer which can be written to without any synchronization.
 Once the buffer is full access to stdout is locked for other threads until the file is fully searched, but other workers can still access their thread-local output buffers.

 Text searching had been parallelized the search workers were now emptying the message queue too quickly, so walking the file system with multiple threads was up next.
+TODO: Walking the file tree uses a shared stack for depth first searching

 = Conclusion